 Creating wiki pages can be confusing if you aren't familiar with wikis.
 A key principle is that pages in a wiki should be linked together in some way.
 To ensure this happens, you need to create a link to the new page before you can create the new page itself.

 When editing a page, links are created by typing the title of a page you want to link to inside double square brackets.
 For example, if you wish to link to a page titled Application, you would type [[Application]].

 Click Create page

 Think of a title for your page.
 The title of all pages should be different to each other.
 A page title should describe the content of the page (like a chapter of a book).
 An example title might be 'Brainstorming ideas A'

 Decide which page should link to your new page.
 If the wiki is small this might be the start page.
 Otherwise, find an appropriate page

 Edit the page that will contain the link by clicking the Edit tab

 Find the point where you would like the link to go and type it in: [[Brainstorming ideas A]].
 Think carefully about the page title because both titles and pages are permanent and cannot be renamed or deleted

 Save this change.
 The link you have created should appear, ready for use

-Click the link.
-You will be asked whether you want to create a new page
+When you click the link, you will be asked whether you want to create a new page. click Create page

 Create a wiki template